thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ![](https://i.imgur.com/DDbKKYG.png)

 It should be the exact same output as running the `psql -l` command line tool.
-To create a database for the test environment of the fictitious Movie Junkies web app, run the following SQL command.
+To create a database for the test environment of the fictitious Movie Junkies web application, run the following SQL command.

 **NOTE:** Remember to end SQL commands with a semicolon `;`.